benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 Things are going well, we have 2 offices (one in Swansea and one in London), 10 members of staff and a dog called Bailey (who is our HR and finance manager, so be sure to pay your invoices on time).

 My main role as a designer is producing mock-ups for the websites that we create.
-I like to get involved early on to help plan content, structure and the overall user experience, I&#8217;ll then work closely with the developers to get our sites built.
-Even though I&#8217;m not a front-end developer, I like to think that I know my way around CSS and I use this skill mainly to annoy the developers at James Good.
+I like to get involved early on to help plan content, structure and the overall user experience, I'll then work closely with the developers to get our sites built.
+Even though I'm not a front-end developer, I like to think that I know my way around CSS and I use this skill mainly to annoy the developers at James Good.

 ## Crafting Animation on the Web

-So I&#8217;m hear today to talk about &#8216;Crafting Animation on the Web&#8217; and just in case your worried, I&#8217;m not going to be talking about making cartoons or even rotating home page banners.
-I&#8217;m interested in how animation can support and enhance our designs – how we can use it to improve navigation, registration processes and contact forms, animating between breakpoints and for progressively loading content.
+So I'm hear today to talk about 'Crafting Animation on the Web' and just in case your worried, I'm not going to be talking about making cartoons or even rotating home page banners.
+I'm interested in how animation can support and enhance our designs – how we can use it to improve navigation, registration processes and contact forms, animating between breakpoints and for progressively loading content.

 ### F\***h

-So, firstly a little disclaimer&#8230; when I first contacted Joel to propose this talk I promised him that I wouldn&#8217;t mention the F-word.
-But I&#8217;m afraid, that was a bit of a white lie, I am probably going to mention it a couple times.
+So, firstly a little disclaimer: when I first contacted Joel to propose this talk I promised him that I wouldn't mention the F-word.
+But I'm afraid, that was a bit of a white lie, I am probably going to mention it a couple times.
 Flash *was* a big part of animation on the web, but, luckily we all know that it’s days are numbered.

 ### Animation is Immature

 Partly due to Flash, animation on the web still feels like a bit of a dirty phrase.
-It&#8217;s associated with annoying and down-right evil design patterns, like take-over adverts.
-Saying that, there are plenty of great examples of site&#8217;s out there that use animation really well, but as a community I don&#8217;t think we talk about it enough.
+It's associated with annoying and down-right evil design patterns, like take-over adverts.
+Saying that, there are plenty of great examples of site's out there that use animation really well, but as a community I don't think we talk about it enough.

 As a sub-discipline of web design, animation still quite immature.
-Even though there are plenty of great articles explaining the technical specs or examples that show off experimental ideas, I don&#8217;t feel there are enough resources out there to help people like us understand why, how and when we should be using animation.
+Even though there are plenty of great articles explaining the technical specs or examples that show off experimental ideas, I don't feel there are enough resources out there to help people like us understand why, how and when we should be using animation.

 ### Animation as a Design Material